Stability in Bondy's theorem on paths and cycles: Concluding remarks

-Conclusion: For any $k+3$ vertices, we can determine whether there is a vertex with degree $k$ in $O(k^2)$ unit operation.
-Let $x$ be the vertex with degree $k$ in $G$.
-If each vertex of $N(x)$ has degree at least $k+2$, then we will stop our algorithm within $O(kn)$ unit operation; If there are two vertices of $N(x)$ have degree at least $k+2$, then we will stop within $O(kn)$ unit operation; else if we will stop our algorithm within $O(k^2)$ unit operation.
-Thus, the above algorithm has worst case complexity $\max\{O(k^2)+O(kn),O(k^2)+O(kn),O(k^2)\}=O(kn)$.
-Actually, in most cases our algorithm will stop within $O(k^2)$ unit operation.
+Conclusion: For any $k+3$ vertices, if there is no vertex with degree $k$, then stop our algorithm within $O(kn)$ unit operations.
+Let $x$ be a vertex with degree $k$ in $G$.
+Note that there are $\Theta(kn)$ edges in $G$.
+If each vertex of $N(x)$ has degree at least $k+2$, then we will stop our algorithm within $O(kn)$ unit operations; if there are exactly two vertices of $N(x)$ have degree at least $k+2$, then we will stop within $O(kn)$ unit operations; else we will stop our algorithm within $O(kn)$ unit operations.
+Thus, the above algorithm has worst case complexity $O(kn)$.